cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/iaas/openstack.rst

 This lesson will introduce you to a very important topic to OpenStack core components.

-.. tip:: Duration: 2 hours
+.. tip:: Duration: 1 hour

 Prerequisite
 ----------------------------------------------------------------------